Services & Facilities

 There are also shops in Bishopstown (5 minutes North by car) or Dunnes Stores (5 minutes East by car on the dual carriageway).
 Additionally, Ballincollig has a variety of shops and restaurants (10 minutes by car).

 This is strictly a non-smoking hospital and we thank you for your cooperation in maintaining a smoke free environment within the hospital.
 Designated smoking areas are available for residents only.

 Specialised dietetic support is considered on an individual basis and a fee may be incurred for this professional service.

 Should the need arise, this service is provided by the Health Service Executive, following a referral from the Medical Director.

 The medical and nursing team endeavour to provide care to residents, which reflects the resident’s individual religious, spiritual and cultural requirements.
 Residents of all faiths, and those of none, are respected and facilitated, if possible.
 The Ward Manager can arrange a visit from your chaplain or spiritual advisor, if this is requested.

 The Oratory is situated on the ground floor, and is open to all who wish to use it as a place of peace and quiet.
 A dedicated quiet room is also available on the ground floor adjacent to the Oratory.
 Pastoral care is available to all residents and a Chaplain is available on request.

-Mass is relayed to the residents bedside via the television (Sunday to Friday inclusive), if the resident chooses to select this channel.
+Mass is available in the Oratory on Monday, Wednesday, Friday & Sunday.
+Alternatively Mass is relayed to the residents bedside via the television if the resident chooses to select that channel.
 Residents are afforded a choice about participation or abstention of any or all religious or spiritual rituals.

 Ministers of the Eucharist bring Holy Communion to the residents, who wish to receive, on each ward throughout the hospital, each day.